machitgarha/dej/README.md

 # Dej
 <p><b>Note:</b> Still in development.
 It may have some bugs.
 Please open an issue if you see one.</p>

-Dej is a command-line tool which can sniff all transmitted packets on an interface and save results inside files.
-Devices separated by MAC addresses.
-For instance, you can run Dej on your WiFi-related-interface to see how much network data each device used by your WiFi (in fact, Dej was created mainly for this purpose).
+Dej is a CLI tool to sniff all transmitted packets over an interface and save results in files.
+Devices are identified by their MAC addresses.
+For instance, you can run Dej on your WiFi interface (e.g. wlan0) to watch the data each device used over your WiFi (in fact, Dej was created mainly for this purpose).

-Dej uses PHP, tcpdump and screen to run, so you must have them installed.
-Because tcpdump can’t be ran without root permissions, you must give root permissions to Dej (e.g. run as sudo).
+Dej needs some tools to run, including PHP, tcpdump and screen, so you must have them installed.
+Tcpdump needs root permissions, so you must grant root permissions while starting Dej.

 ## Getting Started
 The project works on such Linux systems as Ubuntu or Android well.
 On Windows, there isn't any support yet.

 ### Prerequisites
 You need PHP7, tcpdump and screen tools to be able to run Dej.
 Their installation is really easy on Linux systems.<br/>
-Also, you need to run some commands as root.
+As mentioned above, you must have root permissions.

 ### Installing
 Really simple.
 First, clone the project (or download it).
 Then go to the project directory, and just run: